mikefarah/yq/README.md

 a lightweight and portable command-line YAML processor. `yq` uses [jq](https://github.com/stedolan/jq) like syntax but works with yaml files as well as json.
 It doesn't yet support everything `jq` does - but it does support the most common operations and functions, and more is being added continuously.

 yq is written in go - so you can download a dependency free binary for your platform and you are good to go!
-If you prefer there are a variety of package managers that can be used as well as docker, all listed below.
+If you prefer there are a variety of package managers that can be used as well as Docker and Podman, all listed below.

 ## Quick Usage Guide